How to Connect PHP Websites to a MySQL Database

 $con = mysqli_connect('HOSTNAME','USERNAME','PASSWORD');

-Here if MySQL database is installed on the same PHP server then HOSTNAME will be localhost otherwise it will be IP address of the MySQL server.
+If the MySQL database is set up on the same server as PHP, the HOSTNAME will be localhost; if not, it will be the IP address of the MySQL server.

 2. Select the database that you want to access using mysqli_select_db.
 For example: